Available on: Viki, YouTube

 However, at the capital, no one (other than Mo Ruo Fei, Yun Lang and the Seventh Prince) is particularly happy to see Bu Qi.
 Chen Yi believes that Xue Fei caused his mother’s death and does not want to accept Bu Qi as his half sister which causes Mo Ruo Fei to ‘adopt’ her as his sister.
 Meanwhile, Mo Ruo Fei’s mother who also hates Xue Fei — as she believes Xue Fei seduced her husband and Mo Ruo Fei’s husband — wants Bu Qi dead.

-Instead, Mo Ruo Fei’s mother (as she forces Bu Qi to consume poison) tells her that she is the daughter of Xue Fei and her husband (who was obsessed with her and essentially took advantage of her after getting her drunk).
+Instead, Mo Ruo Fei’s mother (as she forces Bu Qi to consume poison) tells her that she is the daughter of Xue Fei and her husband (who was obsessed with her and it is implied raped her).
 Mo Ruo Fei’s mother also tells Bu Qi it was her that poisoned and killed Xue Fei.